 If there is an error, it’s important that you address this immediately.
-Mistakes are notoriously difficult to (a) prove and (b) remedy because of the shadier people that try to remove true statements from their record, which completely defeats the purpose of a Credit Report.
+Mistakes are notoriously difficult to (a) prove and (b) remedy because of shady people that try to remove true statements from their record, which completely defeats the purpose of a credit report.
 Be prepared to compile all sorts of paperwork and continue to call them every day to make sure things are proceeding.

 Most importantly, if there is an error, be nice to the person on the other end of the line.
 They are dealing with frustrated, angry people all day.
 If you are nice, you’ll find they prioritise your file over the “fire and brimstone” files.